kwynncom/kwynn-php-general-utils/README.md

 # kwynn-php-general-utils
 This is PHP code I wrote and use repeatedly in different types of projects, including a growing number here on GitHub.

+2021/11/25

+If I don't use sem_remove() in lock.php, then switching from CLI to web causes permission denied.
+If I do use sem_remove(), there is a lesser error condition.
+I need to keep whittling on this.

 2021/11/04

 created ./base62 and moved both base62() and didCLICallMe() there